Agents

 Why Agent Evaluation Modes Matter in Production LLM and Agent Systems

 An agent can pass one evaluation mode and fail another.
-A support agent may look accurate on a curated offline dataset, then fail in production because a billing tool times out, the tool schema changed, or a handoff policy blocks the next step.
-A coding agent may pass task completion on golden tasks while creating runaway cost in live traces because it keeps retrying shell commands after a transient failure.
+A support agent on GPT-5.1 may look accurate on a curated offline golden dataset, then fail in production because a billing tool times out, the tool schema changed, or a handoff policy blocks the next step.
+A coding agent on Claude Opus 4.7 may pass task completion on golden tasks while creating runaway cost in live traces because it keeps retrying shell commands after a transient failure.

 The pain lands on different owners.
 Developers need regression modes that block prompt or tool changes before deploy.
 SREs need live modes that expose p99 latency, tool-error rate, and token-cost-per-trace.
 Compliance teams need audit-friendly evidence that sensitive actions were checked before execution.
 Product teams need cohort-level signals when users reopen tickets that the agent marked complete.